-In the book, she shares a selection of her family’s most-beloved Thai recipes, many of which don’t require anything more than what you’ve already got in your pantry; however, a few of Punyaratabandhu’s recipes do require stocking a basic Thai pantry.
-And yes, while in the age of Amazon, it’s remarkably easy to get even the most esoteric ingredients shipped straight to your doorstep (we’re looking at you, tamarind pulp!) sometimes you just need a weeknight pad Thai fix.
+In the book, Punyaratabandhu shares a selection of her family’s most-beloved Thai recipes, many of which don’t require anything more than supplies you’ve already got in your pantry.
+However, a few dishes do require stocking a few special ingredients—common pantry items in Thai cuisine, but maybe ones that are a bit harder to find elsewhere.
+And yes, while in the age of near-instant online ordering, sometimes you need to satisfying your Thai craving even sooner

 We get that—and luckily, Punyaratabandhu does too.
-She offers numerous ingredient substitutions throughout the book, especially when it comes to sometimes harder-to-find produce, such as long beans and water morning glory.
+She offers numerous ingredient substitutions throughout the book, especially when it comes to condiments, like fish sauce and tamarind pulp, and sometimes harder-to-find produce, such as long beans and water morning glory.
 After all, she writes, “cuisine exists to serve us, not the other way around, and cooking should be enjoyable.”

 While Punyaratabandhu recommends buying palm sugar in its soft, pasty form, it’s often sold in giant blocks or wheels, which need to be grated.
 If real palm sugar eludes you, use light brown sugar.
 And as one Food52 reader points out on the Hotline, dried and hardened brown sugar can be grated or melted just the same.
 Readily-available coconut sugar is also an option.

 These are “not even close to being interchangeable in the minds of Thai cooks,” writes Punyaratabandhu—but we’re going to tell you to do it anyway because these leaves are among the most difficult Thai ingredients to source.
 Dried leaves are stripped of the natural oils that make them so unique in the first place, but Punyaratabandhu does point out that frozen, fresh leaves are available online.
 Alternatively, many chefs find that lemon verbena delivers a similar flavor profile, as does lime zest to taste.